-Some Google Camera versions support export/import of .xml files, allowing users to quickly load the best settings for their phone or lightning conditions.
+Some Google Camera versions support export/import of .xml files, allowing users to quickly load the best settings for their phone.

 Config files are stored in the